Kariuki1976/Delani-Studio/README.md

 Css for styling.

-Javascript for interaction
+Jquery for interaction
 ---

 ### **Behavior Driven Development (BDD).**
--Welcome landing page.
-Displays form for providing user date of birth and gender.
-INPUT: user picks date
-INPUT: user selects gender.
-OUTPUT: generates and displays an akan name corresponding to details provided.

--Pick a DATE AND GENDER
-INPUT: no details provided, example: date and gender.
-OUTPUT: please pick a date and select a gender.
--Resets form Input upon validation.
-INPUT: user clicks generate button.
-OUTPUT: resets form and display Akan name.
+-Enter your email
+-Enter your name
+-Type a text
+-Pop up message will appear

 ### **License**

-To get the license click here [License](/home/moringa/Documents/Moringa-prep/Akan-Names-Generator/license)
+To get the license click here [License]()
 ---
 ### **Author Info**
 Author: Emmanuel Kariuki